UniMath/agda-unimath/src/univalent-combinatorics/unlabeled-trees.lagda.md

 ## Idea

-An unlabelled tree is an undirected graph `G` such that any cycle in `G` must have length 1.
+An unlabeled tree is an undirected graph `G` such that any cycle in `G` must have length 1.